Git in Netbeans — Push or Push to Upstream

 If you rely on jQuery and want to use .load() or .ajax() function, read this post to avoid common pitfalls.

-Read More “When you should NOT user jQuery.load function in your PhoneGap application”
+Read More “When you should NOT use jQuery.load in PhoneGap application?”

 Pause and resume events in PhoneGap application